-Register yourself or send staff to the Principles of Program Animal Management (PPAM) course.
+Register yourself or send staff to the Principles of Ambassador Animal Management (PAAM) course.
 This six-day intensive course exposes students to the range of opportunities for animal use in education programs and provides students with the knowledge to effectively develop and manage formalized programs utilizing ambassador animals.
-If you have already completed PPAM, consider applying to serve as a course instructor and share your knowledge with others.
+If you have already completed PAAM, consider applying to serve as a course instructor and share your knowledge with others.

 The AASAG meetings held at the AZA annual conference and mid-year meeting include a portion that is open to all attendees.
 Check the conference program guide prior to each event for schedule specifics.

 This search portal will connect collection planners to SSP Sustainability Reports, which include summaries of husbandry information, exhibit design, and population management needs.
 Functionality will include a filter to search specifically for ambassador animals.
 You can access this database from the left menu after you login to your AZA account.

 Zoo/aquarium professionals and graduate students are invited to contribute to the body of scientific research on ambassador animals.
 The AASAG is particularly interested in answering the following research questions: